sensible-hq/sensible-docs/readme-sync/v0/integrations/4000 - quick-extraction/index.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_instruct_11.png)

 3. Click **Upload document** and select your example document.
-For document file formats other than PDFs, use other integration methods such as the API.
+For a list of supported file types, see [Supported file types](doc:file-types).
 Note that Sensible automatically OCRs documents as needed, except in [advanced cases](doc:ocr).

-​       If you don't have an example document, use the following PDF document with the `sensible_instruct_basics` document type :
+​       If you don't have an example document, use the following document with the `sensible_instruct_basics` document type :

 | Example document | [Download link](https://github.com/sensible-hq/sensible-docs/raw/main/readme-sync/assets/v0/pdfs/bank_3.pdf) |
 | ----------- | ------------------------------------------------------------ |